 - 5a.
 Share, implement and evaluate emerging, promising and proven practices supporting student success and college completion. - 5b.
 Identify and promote efforts to ensure "on-time" program completion. - 5c.
-Work with campuses and other state and national partners to close opportunity and success gaps for historically underserved students and students from low-income backgrounds. - 5d.
-Work with education providers to limit barriers to enrollment and completion for adult learners and other students balancing the competing demands of work, life, family and school.
+Work with campuses and other state and national partners to close opportunity and success gaps for first-generation, adult and low-income students. - 5d.
+Work with education providers to limit barriers to enrollment and completion for students balancing the competing demands of work, life, family and school.